Has anyone ever disguised themselves with an alt avatar to interact with you?

 When I first joined Second Life the idea of someone pretending to be a separate person to be deceptive seemed a little off, but not unexpected.
 Hey, I was new to Second Life, not the internet!
 I was a little freaked out though when I learned that not only could people have alt avatars, they could log them into SL at the same time.

 For a while after this, I wondered about every new avatar I saw.
-Were they truly a new person, or the alt of someone I already knew?
-I got over that eventually and stopped caring, but my perception of SL changed that day.
+Were they truly a new person, or the alt avatar of someone I already knew?
+I got over it eventually, but my perception of SL changed that day.

-Other times alt deception may not start hostile but can become destructive, like the guy who kept claiming his girlfriend died, while (likely) pretending to be her.
+Other times alt deception can become destructive, like the guy who claimed his girlfriend died, while (likely) pretending to be her.
 Read SL Death Faker Story.

 Though I don’t believe most alts have bad intentions, some do and disguise themselves to visit people they’re angry at.
-I had a friend who was literally stalked by a woman, and she’d show up as different avatars.
+My friend was stalked by a woman, and she’d show up as different avatars.
 It escalated to real life too, so that he was afraid she was going to turn up on his doorstep or hurt someone.

-Most hostile alts don’t go that far, but simply want to “spy” in much the same way people visit social media sites of the people they hate.
+Most hostile alts don’t go that far, but just want to “spy” in much the same way people visit the social media sites of people they hate.